 Why Traditional Networking Fails in the Era of Agentic AI

-Recently I had the chance to speak at the 4th Annual DoW Zero Trust Learning Exchange, a collaboration between ATARC, DAU and the Cloud Security Alliance.
-My talk was simple in premise, but I think increasingly important: traditional networking still assumes you connect first and verify later.
-For Zero Trust, and especially for agentic AI, that is the wrong order.
-You can watch the entire presentation on-demand here.
+My recent talk at the 4th Annual DoW Zero Trust Learning Exchange had a simple but important premise: traditional networking still assumes you connect first and verify later.
+For Zero Trust, and especially for agentic AI, that is the (dangerously) wrong order.

 The solution is not to wrap every flow in complex firewall tickets and exceptions, which only slows mission tempo.
 Instead, the architectural goal must be to eliminate ambient discoverability.
-To survive, organizations must embrace an identity-first model where authentication and authorization happen before a connection is ever established.
-Zero Trust is fundamentally incomplete until reachability itself is governed by identity .

 Let’s connect if you’d like to learn more.